API Reference - Abyssale (1.0.0)

 Exports

-New export Webhook
+Banner export archive ready Webhook

 Request Body schema: application/json